The Ultimate Shopify Sales Tax Guide [Full Resource]

 Sales tax for Shopify sellers today must be a top priority - as is the case for an eBay seller, Amazon, Walmart, Etsy or any other.
 The biggest difference for Shopify is that it’s not a marketplace facilitator.
 So unlike some of the other platforms, it won’t do it for you.

-But don’t worry, we’ll cover everything you need to know here as well as your next steps so that you can set off on your sales tax journey with a light at the end of the tunnel.
+We’ll cover everything you need to know here as well as your next steps so that you can set off on your sales tax journey with a light at the end of the tunnel.